HuangZhenYe97/Predictive-coding/Linear Predictive Coding/README.md

 This is the code of the paper [Lateral predictive coding revisited: Internal model, symmetry breaking, and response time](https://iopscience.iop.org/article/10.1088/1572-9494/ac7c03).
 The code is written in python and one can open the file using jupyter notebook.
 To run the code, one shoule first install pytorch and other basic python packages.
+By running the file _TrainingProcess.ipynb_, one can obtain the weights through SGD.
+And  running the file _dataanalysis.ipynb_ can give the results in the papers.